The Doctrine of Spiritual Circumcision Pastor Arnold W. Weckeman

-Without the light of the Holy Spirit to guide them (due to spiritual death), their fallen flesh becomes the dominating life force.
+Without the light of the Holy Spirit to guide them (due to spiritual death), their fallen flesh (nature) becomes the dominating life force.

 Prior to Adam’s transgression, his soul was free from his flesh (Figure #1 & 1 a).
 When he sinned and died spiritually his soul became joined to his flesh.(Figures # 2 & 2 a)

-After the Fall the order was reversed…the body became the master, the soul remained the steward and the spirit became the servant.
-See “Adam Before and after the Fall” (under Fundamental Doctrines, Home Page).
+After the Fall the order was reversed; the body became the master, the soul remained the steward and the spirit became the servant.
+See “Adam Before and after the Fall” (under “Living the Bible” on Home Page).

 This is the meaning of (Eph.
 2:1-3) “dead in trespasses and sins,” and (Rom.
 7:5), “For when we were in the flesh” (prior to salvation).

-By comparing (Figure # 1 a) with (Figure # 2 a) we can see the threefold affect of Adam’s sin, spirit, soul & body.
+By comparing (Figure # 1 a) with (Figure # 2 a) we can see the threefold effect of Adam’s sin, spirit, soul & body.

 1st – The Holy Spirit’s departure from man’s spirit resulted in the spiritual death spoken of in (Gen.2:17) “for in the day that thou eatest thereof thou shalt surely die.”
-(Remember, Adam did not die a physical death the day they sinned, that occurred many years after the fact.
+Remember, Adam and Eve did not die a physical death the day they sinned, that occurred many years after the fact.
 Nor did man’s spirit cease to exist…it is dead in the sense that it is separated from God’s Spirit.

-2nd – From this point on Adam’s physical body would begin to die, “for dust thou art, and unto dust shalt thou return” (Gen. 3:19)
+3rd – From that point on Adam’s physical body would begin to age and eventually die, “for dust thou art, and unto dust shalt thou return” (Gen. 3:19)

 Spirit, Soul, and Body Upon Salvation

-When a person, under the conviction of the Holy Spirit, repents of their sin and by faith trusts in Jesus’ substitutionary death on their behalf, the word of God states that they are, “born again” (John 3:3).
+When a person, under the conviction of the Holy Spirit, repents of their sin and by faith trusts in Jesus’ substitutionary death (blood atonement) on their behalf, the word of God states that they are, “born again” (John 3:3).
 Jesus’ explanation of the second birth to Nicodemus (John 3:3-8) reveals that He was referring to a spiritual re-birth “born of the Spirit” (v.
 8).